taraseman/pizzeria/README.md

 # Pizzeria

 There is a pizzeria where different types of pizza are baked.
 Each pizza has a lot of ingredients.
 You are given a list of pizza with ingredients (their quantity).
-At the entrance we have a list of pizzas that have been baked recently.
+At the entrance we have a list of pizzas that have been baked recently.<br>
-Implement the function "getPizzaInfo()".
+Implement the function "getPizzaInfo()".<br>
 Your task is to identify the 5 most popular pizzas and make a list of ingredients that have been spent on cooking all pizzas (depending on their quantity).

 ## Local deployment